nicholas-newman1/react-redux-firebase-auth/README.md

 # User Profile

-- Depending on the config, you may need a user profile.
+- Depending on the config, you may need to use the cloud functions package which manages a user profile.
-- You will need a user profile if you wish to:
+- You will need to use the cloud functions package if you wish to:
   - have unique usernames
   - sign in with username
   - store both a name and username
   - access a user's profile data without being signed in as them
-- The cloud functions package handles the creation and management of user profiles